vmiklos/vmiklos.github.com/2023/sw-floattable3.md

 The feature is enabled by default and now the DOCX/DOC/RTF import makes use of it if.
-This allows stress-testing the layout code with complex user documents, hopefully with the found breakage fixed before it would be released on a stable version.
+This allows stress-testing the layout code with complex user documents, hopefully with the found breakage fixed before it would be released in a stable version.

 On the positive side, core.git repository has has 19 files now which are focusing on correct handling of floating tables.
 Also, there are additional tests that quickly build a specific